artsmia/collection/readme.md

 website](https://collections.artsmia.org).
 Having everything on its own page is a great way to browse, but taken as a whole it's much easier to see the overall shape of the data.
-For example, if someone wants to know how many artists have work at the MIA,
+For example, if someone wants to know how many artists have work at Mia,

 ```bash
 $ find objects -name "*.json" | xargs cat \